azabiong/vim-highlighter/README.md

 There is another type of highlight that is set in a specific location.

 Unlike **pattern-based** highlighting, **Positional Highlight** is associated with a buffer.
-Thanks to new APIs in Vim and Neovim, it's almost like drawing a mark on a specific line of text.
+Thanks to new APIs in Vim and Neovim, it's similar to coloring over text with a highlighter.
 The position is updated when inserting or deleting the line above.

 To set a **Positional Highlight** on a specific line, press the `HiSetSL` key in normal or visual mode.